 There, in the doorway, stood not a corpse-monster, but a person, dressed thickly with animal furs.

 “Who is that?”
 Peter blurted, becoming absolute panic.

-He froze in puzzled horror.
+He froze puzzled.

 Strange, Peter thought.
 Her breath was calming on his neck.
 Her body was warm against his.
 In this moment of confusion, he felt safe, loved.